varunarya10/unittest2/README.txt

 * Fix Python issue 9926.
 TestSuite subclasses that override __call__ are called correctly.
 * Removed unused `maxDiff` parameter from `TestCase.assertSequenceEqual`.
+* DeprecationWarning for unsupported result objects (missing addSkip method) became RuntimeWarning.
+* Addition of `TestCase.assertWarns` as a context manager.
+(Needs Python 2.5 to be used.)

 2010/07/12 - 0.5.1